PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 How PSA Finance Compensation Works

 If you’ve been affected by the scandal, PSA finance compensation can come in the form of a refund for any hidden commission fees or overcharges.
-Here's how compensation and refund calculation typically works:
+Here's how compensation and refund calculation typically work:

 Refund for hidden commission - If the dealer was paid a commission based on your finance agreement, you may be entitled to a refund of the commission amount, which is basically the amount of commission charged or topped up to your actual cost to pay.
 For example, if your dealer received a 10% commission on your agreement, then you will be refunded the amount of that 10% or the amount that exceeded the initial payment you agreed upon.